mseminatore/TeslaJS/README.md

 # Tesla API Documentation

-The REST API encapusulated by this library was documented through the work of many Tesla Model S owners.
+The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla Model S owners.
+Please thank and support them for their efforts.
 The current REST API documentation can be found at:

     http://docs.timdorr.apiary.io/